 Even when parents know how important sleep is, it can be challenging to get children on board with bedtime and naps.
 Instead of the 'dreaded nap concept' CrabbieMastershas found a whole new way to tackle this issue.
 We discovered that even though kids resist naps, they LOVE to Power-Up!
 We tie the idea of Powering-Up to having more energy to have more fun!
 We have learned that if kids are asked to do a Power-Up, which is to simply close their eyes and lay still for 20 minutes, they will either be refreshed after the twenty minutes, or, if they are tired they will fall asleep for the nap that they actually need.
 Kids' resistance to naps is often driven by them not wanting to miss out on anything and thinking that they are too big to nap.
-The key to Powering-Up is show them that after the rest they will have more energy for more fun.
+One key tip to motivating children to Power-Up is to show them how after they rest they have more energy for more fun.
+(Just like adults do!)

 Even if you do your best to make sleep a priority, sometimes there will be disruption and your child will get the Too-Tired Crabbies.
 If Too-Tired shows up on a given day, tell your child you think this has happened and then work together to be sure he or she gets a good sleep that night.
 A nap might also help put Too-Tired right back in its place.
 Sometimes a 20-minute nap or a quiet rest time is all that is needed to transform your child’s mood.
 If that works, great!